Reggie James

 How has Interact shaped your relationship to technology?

 I'm not sure yet.
 I think it widened my aperture to not think solely through the lens of company formation.
-There are many wrappers that can leverage technology, build new technology, introduce new schools of thoughts - that aren't a company.
+There are many wrappers that can leverage technology, build new technology, introduce new schools of thought - that aren't a company.
 This feels obvious, but also bubble popping for me personally.

 About Reggie